ocupop/mapbox-locate/src/_sessions/explore-the-world-with-aira.md

 ---
 layout: session
-title: 'You’re blind and you’re lost: Click "OnStar" built into your glasses'
+title: 'You’re Blind and You’re Lost: Click "OnStar" Built into Your Glasses'
 summary: >-
   In one tap, your glasses turn into a camera and you hear a voice from hundreds of miles away in your right ear, “This is Stacy from Aira.
 What can I help you